elek/flekszible/docs/content/reference.md

 You would like to define the grafana statefulset to add your configmap, but the grafana configmap imported from a different location.

-With using `scope: globale` parameters, you can ask flekszible to apply the transformations to _all_ the resources files not just the current subtree:
+With using `scope: global` parameters, you can ask flekszible to apply the transformations to _all_ the resources files not just the current subtree:

 ```yaml
 name: prometheus